 (Due to the over-whelming response I received from last month's article, Piriformis Syndrome, I've decided to stick with conditions that affect the hip area.
 Apparently, there are a lot of people suffering with hip pain.)

 If you suffer from hip pain or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a healthy and safe stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 What is Iliopsoas Tendonitis (or Iliopsoas Syndrome)?